kafeiinteractif/offline-mode/README.md

     NETWORK:
     *
-No fallback in this case
+No offline fallback in this case, but it is possible.

-(there is nothing that is not in the appcache here!)
+(100% of this "site" is in the manifest)